vistuleB/svgpathsio/README.rst

 -  compute the bounding box of a group of PathAndAttribute objects while taking stroke widths into consideration
--  automatically compute the viewbox of a document from its path contents (warning: as of this writing, text elements are not taken into account)
+-  automatically compute the viewbox of a document from its path contents (as of this writing, text elements are not taken into account)

 Prerequisites
 -------------